Vendicated/Vencord/src/plugins/accountPanelServerProfile/README.md

 # AccountPanelServerProfile

-Right click your account panel in the bottom left to view your profile in the current server
+Right click your account panel in the bottom left to view your profile in the current server.

 ![](https://github.com/user-attachments/assets/3228497d-488f-479c-93d2-a32ccdb08f0f)